Janglee123/eplee/README.md

 </div>

 Eplee is an ePub reader focused on clean distraction-free reading experience with simple and beautiful UI. **Project is in the early stage of development**.
-If you'd like to help support the project, please consider giving developer time on the project (join our discord [server](https://discord.gg/nrt3QKN)).

 ## Screenshots

 ![](https://github.com/Janglee123/eplee/blob/master/screenshots/screenshot_2.png) ![](https://github.com/Janglee123/eplee/blob/master/screenshots/screenshot_1.png)

+## Why?

+There are lots of open source epub reader available right now.
+So, the question "Why there is a need for another epub reader?" is meaningful.
+The answer is the reading experience.
+Eplee focused on clean UI that let you read a book without annoying GUI.

 ## Installing